sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 EEGLAB all the datasets you want to include in the study and select the
 <span style="color: brown">File → Create study → Using all loaded datasets</span> menu item.
-A blank interface similar to the one described above will appear.
-In this window, enter a name for the *STUDY* ('N400STUDY'), and a short description of the study ('Auditory task:
+A blank interface similar to the one described below will appear.
+In this window, enter a name for the *STUDY* ('N400'), and a short description of the study ('Auditory task:
 Synonyms Vs. Non-synonyms, N400').

 Here, we do not add notes about the